 The contact details of lapsed members are used to send them ASG newsletters to keep them up-to-date with what’s happening in case they want to return.

 The name and phone number and/or email address of prospective members are held by the membership secretary.
 These details are used to follow interest from prospective members.

 Details of the course are available on the Beginners page of the ASG website (https://abingdonsilvergroup.com).
 The name and phone number and/or email address of people expressing interest in attending the course are held by the ASG course tutor, who uses them to:

 - sign up people to the course

-The details of prospective members or participants in the introductory course are removed from the mailing list after one year if the person has not become a member and/or signed up for the introductory course in that time.
+The details of prospective members or participants in the introductory course are removed from the mailing list one year after the ASG year of contact if the person has not become a member and/or signed up for the introductory course in that time.